AlexariusIII/Evaluating_Data_Augmentations_Wound_Classification/README.md

 ## Acknowledgments

 - We thank the contributors of the datasets used in this study
-- Special thanks to the PyTorch and Albumentations teams for their excellent libraries
-- This work was supported by [Your Institution/Organization]
+- This work was supported by Institue of Artifical Intelligence - Essen.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Contact